aistrate/elm-tetris/README.md

 ### Game Over Conditions

-These are the conditions in which the game ends (also called _top out_ conditions).
-There are two cases:
+There are two conditions in which the game ends (also called _top out_ conditions):

 - **Block out**: when part of a newly-generated piece overlaps with an existing block on the board
 - **Lock out**: when a piece locks entirely above the ceiling